 The core course work for the intermediate resident program consists of three trimesters of study, plus three electives, one per each trimester.
 The intermediate course has one longer trimester of seventeen weeks for the study of joint maritime operations and two other eleven week trimesters.
 NWC develops the three core courses as independent courses of study to accommodate the unique system of matriculating and graduating students in November, March, and June.

 The Maritime Staff Operators Course (MSOC) is the first course in series of three Professional Military Education courses.
-MSOC prepares officers and senior enlisted personnel to effectively serve in operational staff assignments in Maritime Operations Centers (MOC), or represent maritime planning efforts while serving in other Service/Joint/Combined liaison billets.
+MSOC prepares officers (O-5 and below) and senior enlisted personnel to effectively serve in operational staff assignments in Maritime Operations Centers (MOC), or represent maritime planning efforts while serving in other Service/Joint/Combined liaison billets.
 The course builds on fundamentals and culminates with practical planning and execution application using a complex, fictitious case study, including a 4 1/2 day Battle Lab experience.

 The Maritime Operational Planners Course (MOPC) is an eleven week long course that develops planners capable of performing in dynamic, complex, and high-tempo maritime operational environments.
 The course is available to a select group of officers, O-3 to O-5 en-route or already assigned to a maritime headquarters.
 MOPC produces officers capable of forming, organizing, and leading operational planning teams and are proficient in the detailed application of the Navy Planning Process.
 The curriculum is based on Navy, naval, and joint doctrine as well as emerging concepts at Fleet Maritime Operations Centers (MOC) and observations from the Naval War College‘s Assist and Assess Team fleet visits.